cchitsiang/awesome-stars/topics.md

 - [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [alibaba/GaiaX](https://github.com/alibaba/GaiaX) - 动态模板引擎是一套轻量化、跨平台、高性能的纯原生移动端卡片渲染动态化解决方案
-- [stitchesjs/stitches](https://github.com/stitchesjs/stitches) - CSS-in-JS with near-zero runtime, SSR, multi-variant support, and a best-in-class developer experience.
+- [stitchesjs/stitches](https://github.com/stitchesjs/stitches) - [Not Actively Maintained] CSS-in-JS with near-zero runtime, SSR, multi-variant support, and a best-in-class developer experience.
 - [staticallyio/statically](https://github.com/staticallyio/statically) - The CDN for developers.
 - [vechai/vechaiui](https://github.com/vechai/vechaiui) - A set of high-quality accessible React UI components with the built-in dark mode using Tailwind CSS.
 Pre-designed headless ui and radix-ui.
 - [aullah/quickmenu](https://github.com/aullah/quickmenu) - The new era of mobile navigation for the web, we're out of hamburgers.